-Crappie are often susceptible to biting various artificial lures ranging from crankbaits to soft plastics.
+Crappie is often susceptible to biting various artificial lures ranging from crankbaits to soft plastics.

-The most common method used for catching crappie is the spider rigging method, which can be done with many popular baits.
+The most common method for catching crappie is the spider rigging method, which is done with many popular baits.
 Some of the most common and effective crappie baits are live minnows, crankbaits, or plastic jigs with lead jig heads.
-So grab your favorite bait or multiple different ones for your spider rig, or to simply be prepared to switch it up under challenging conditions.
+So grab your favorite lure or multiple different ones for your spider rig, or be prepared to switch it up under challenging conditions.

-Also, some anglers like to dump live bait or chum the water in order to attract the crappie to bite their bait, so if that’s your style, then start preparing your chum bucket too.
+Also, some anglers like to dump live bait or chum the water to attract the crappie to bite their lure, so if that’s your style, then prepare your chum bucket too.

 Step Three: Know Where To Look

-Most of the time, areas of deep structure or woody cover are the best places to catch crappie.
-Crappie tend to like any sort of place they can feel protected, so standing timber and weed beds are all fair game.
+Most of the time, deep structures or woody cover areas are the best places to catch crappie.
+Crappie tends to like any place they can feel protected, so standing timber and weed beds are all fair game.
 If you find a submerged log or brush pile, that would be a great spot to drop an anchor and cast out your minnow set under a bobber.

-Crappie usually spawn when the water temperatures reach 62 to 65 degrees Fahrenheit.
-The depth that they spawn will depend on the water clarity.
+Crappie usually spawns when the water temperatures reach 62 to 65 degrees Fahrenheit.
+The depth that they generate will depend on the water clarity.
 If there is stained or muddy water, the crappie will likely spawn in shallow water areas of 1 to 2 feet.
 In clear water, the crappie may be in deeper water areas of 20 feet or more.
 During the spawning period, most anglers have luck fishing quietly close to the shoreline.
-Some people like to use the trolling motor to move slowly along the edge then flip a small jig into the coastal shallows.
+Some people like to use the trolling motor to move slowly along the edge and flip a small jig into the coastal shallows.

 To have the best luck with the post-spawn crappie, it’s often effective to fish the mid-morning, preferably at times with a light chop using a fathead minnow.

-Crappie can be caught throughout the year, and many techniques will likely work all year.
+Crappie is caught throughout the year, and many techniques will likely work all year.
 However, there are some seasonal habits to be aware of that may help anglers catch more crappie in a shorter amount of time.

-Winter crappie will usually congregate in dense large schools near structures rather than loose schools over a large open area.
-During this time, be sure to cast on all sides of the structure, as one side may yield nothing, but casting on the other side may have you landing a tasty panfish on every cast.
+Winter crappie will usually congregate in large dense schools near structures rather than loose schools over a large open area.
+During this time, cast on all sides of the structure, as one side may yield nothing, but throwing on the other may have you landing a tasty panfish on every cast.
 In addition, when crappie fishing in cold water, smaller minnows fished with a tiny hook can be more productive than a jig.

 Docks are the hot spot for catching Fall crappie, where they are usually hanging out in the upper 10 feet of the area’s water column.
 Night fishing is also highly productive in many areas for catching post-spawn crappie.

-Many of the techniques mentioned above can be effective whether you are on a boat or fishing from the shore.
-However, one of the other positives about crappie fishing is the fact that many of the best fishing spots are accessible by land.
+Many techniques mentioned above can be effective, whether on a boat or fishing from the shore.
+However, one of the other positives about crappie fishing is that many of the best fishing spots are accessible by land.
 In addition, many of the most productive, less pressured areas are only reachable from the shoreline.
 Therefore, a good starting point to fishing the shore is to identify boat ramps, parks, bridges, and recreational areas near you that offer fishing access from the shorelines.
 Bridges are incredibly productive since they provide funnels for the panfish and excellent cover with pilings that usually border both sides.

 Step Four: Catch Crappie